qyjohn/DDBImportExport/README.md

 git clone https://github.com/qyjohn/DDBImportExport
 ~~~~

-You need the following IAM permissions to use this DDBImportExport:
+You need the following IAM permissions to use DDBImportExport:

 - dynamodb:DescribeTable
 - dynamodb:Scan